Liposuction Surgery Types: What is the Safest Lipo Method?Body Plastic Surgery

 3) Will my skin become saggy after liposuction?

-After liposuction, the skin adapts itself to the new contours.
+After liposuction surgery, the skin adapts itself to the new contours.
 If you have thick and elastic skin, it will get as smooth as before, but if your skin is thin and rigid, it may get loose after the operation.

 4) Is liposuction painful?

-During the liposuction procedure, you won't feel any pain because your surgeon has administered anesthesia.
+You won't feel any pain during the liposuction procedure because your surgeon has administered anesthesia.
 You may experience pain or tenderness after your procedure for a couple of days, which can be relieved by prescribed medications.

 5) When can I return to my regular activities after surgery?